Nepali Army: Schools

-Female participation in Nepal Army
+Female participation in Nepali Army

 The unofficial participation of women in Nepal Army was first during the Anglo-Nepalese War on Battle of Nalapani.
 Battle of Nalapani was the first battle of the Anglo-Nepalese War of 1814–1816, fought between the forces of the British East India Company and Nepal, then ruled by the Gorkha Kingdom.
 Nepalese women were heavily involved in this battle supporting the male Gurkha warriors.
 With no firearms in hand, Nepalese women fought British troops with stones and wood.

 According to the Nepal Army YouTube channel programme Nepali Senama Mahila Sahabhagita (documentary) - Episode 405, the official participation of women in the Nepal Army started in 1961 in the post of Nurse.
 Now the regular forces also include a significant number of female soldiers holding key appointments and commands.

 The timeline of official women's participation in the Nepal Army is as follow: